Code of Ethics

 - Copies will be sent to members.

-- Communications shall be sent to the members involved in complaints by the Academy office via certified or registered mail, after review by Legal Counsel.
+- Communications shall be sent to the members involved in complaints by the Academy office via certified or registered mail, after review by Legal Counsel, as needed.

-- The chair will forward all documentation to the Academy Central Records Repository.
+- The Chair will forward all documentation to the Staff Liaison to be maintained at the Academy Central Records Repository.

 - Members shall destroy all material pertaining to the case.Complete records generally shall be maintained at the Academy Central Records Repository for a period of five years.